conversocial/shardmonster/docs/source/getting-started.rst

 field to use as a shard field - this will be used to determine on which shard a document belongs.

+The shard field must only contain strings or integers.
+No other data type is currently supported here.

 .. code-block:: python

     # Create a realm called messages that is a sharded version of the